‘Teen Mom 2’ Cast Members Including Leah Messer And Randy Houska React To Jenelle Evans Being Fired

 Jenelle Evans is not the first Teen Mom star to be fired from the franchise, but she is the first to be let go from Teen Mom 2.
 In 2017, Farrah Abraham was fired from Teen Mom OG.
 After Farrah’s firing, MTV added two new cast members to fill her spot.
 Bristol Palin and Cheyenne Floyd were added to the show, but Bristol decided to leave the series after only one season.
 It is unknown if a new girl will be added to Teen Mom OG, but a report from The Ashley’s Reality Roundup suggests that there is “plan in place.”
 While the report doesn’t reveal who could replace Jenelle, the report insists that it won’t be Mackenzie McKee who was reportedly considered for the show before Briana DeJesus was added.

-As previously reported by Inquisitr, an MTV spokesperson released a statement to US Weekly on Tuesday evening that Jenelle Evans would no longer be appearing on the show.
+As previously reported by The Inquisitr, an MTV spokesperson released a statement to Us Weekly on Tuesday evening that Jenelle Evans would no longer be appearing on the show.
 Teen Mom 2 currently airs Monday nights on MTV.